FAQ

 The Morocco – UK Power Project will use proven solar, wind and subsea cable technology to power the transition to net zero.
 A 22.5GWh/5GW battery facility will provide sufficient storage to reliably deliver a dedicated, near-constant source of flexible and predictable clean energy to the UK.

-The power to be generated is enough to provide affordable, clean power equivalent to over 7 million British homes within a decade, representing 8% of Britain’s electricity needs.
+The power to be generated is enough to provide affordable, clean power equivalent to over 7 million British homes, representing 8% of Britain’s current electricity needs.

 CONNECTING